vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[135]: Yamuna's argument is that the injunctive, etc. terminations of the verb denote the injunction as their thingmeant (padārtha); but what makes this injunction 'meaningful' is not that it is an injunction, but that it is connected with someone who is qualified to accept the injunction, e.g., in the injunction svargakāmo yajeta.
+[135]: Yamuna's argument is that the injunctive, etc. terminations of the verb denote the injunction as their thing meant (padārtha); but what makes this injunction 'meaningful' is not that it is an injunction, but that it is connected with someone who is qualified to accept the injunction, e.g., in the injunction svargakāmo yajeta.
 The injunctive yajeta has no meaning or purpose unless there is a "desire for heaven;"  the meaning of the injunction thus is connected with the consequence of this desire is  prepared to do something about it.
 </details>

 <details><summary>नरसिंहः</summary>